 If you're somebody who sees conspiracies everywhere, you will love this… Gatwick airport was sold to a French company 2 days after the event.

 Was it all orchestrated to lower the price?
-Why there is still no video footage at all?
+Why is there still no video footage at all?